sgmurphy/wordpress-plugins/advanced-coupons-for-woocommerce-free/readme.txt

 Josh Kohlbach (CEO of Rymera Web Co)

 == Changelog ==

+= 4.6.2 =
+- Bug Fix: Always use regular price doesn't work for BOGO coupon
+- Bug Fix: BOGO adjusted price doesn't respect the tax setting
+- Bug Fix: Cart block: multiple cart requests with dummy update cart even when the coupon is not BOGO
+- Bug Fix: Fatal error happens when applying the acfw_filter_amount filter on a currency value that's possibly null
+- Bug Fix: Frontend JS are not enqueued properly when siteground speed optimizer combine JS feature is enabled
+- Feature: Set a minimum order total allowed after store credit deduction
+- Feature: Coupon Templates (create coupons via templates)
+- Improvement: Add customer filtering on store credits dashboard
+- Improvement: Add a remove button on applied store credit in the checkout page
+- Improvement: Ensure that all of promo banners are dismissed properly
+- Improvement: Option to always show store credits
+- Improvement: Tweak review notice to be smaller

 = 4.6.1.1 =
 - Bug Fix: BOGO discount summary showing error when auto apply option is active